mppmpp315/jekyll-now/_posts/2018-7-23-Karabakh.md

 title: Karabakh
 ---

-I am calling this entry Karabakh because this morning at my Russian lesson my teacher told me the history of how Karabakh became the disputed area that is.
+I am calling this entry Karabakh because this morning during my Russian lesson, my teacher told me the history of how Karabakh became the disputed area that is today.

 In all honesty, I can’t retain history well at all, let alone history told to me in Russian, so I decided that this would be something that I will look up in Wikipedia in my spare time.
 What I did take away from this conversation is that is you post something on social media from Karaback and then try to go to Azerbaijan, you will not bode well.